Student Conduct General Principles

 Academic Misconduct Procedures

-Generally, the faculty will handle offenses related to academic misconduct and assign appropriate penalties without involving others.
+Generally, the faculty will handle offenses related to academic misconduct and assign appropriate course penalties.
 In such cases, the following procedure will be followed:

 - If the faculty member determines the student is not responsible for engaging in academic misconduct, the matter will be dropped.